 RFCOMM

 RFCOMM was built as a wired RS232 replacement protocol.
-The protocol support all the normal wires for a serial port include Rx, Tx, CTS, RTS, DSR, DTR, CD and Ri.
+It supports all the normal wires for a serial port including Rx, Tx, CTS, RTS, DSR, DTR, CD and Ri.
 Depending on the implementation, RFCOMM gives you up to 60 Server Channels of streams of serial data.
-The protocol is built on top of the L2CAP (a packet based system).
-It appears to the Application developer with APIs that look like a UART.
+The protocol is built on top of L2CAP (a packet-based system).
+It appears to the Application developer with an API that makes it look like a UART.

 Serial Port Profile

-The Serial Port Profile specifies all the protocols and procedures required to setup, discover and connect two virtual serial port over an RFCOMM connection.
+The Serial Port Profile specifies all the protocols and procedures required to setup, discover and connect two virtual serial ports over an RFCOMM connection.

+FYI, for iOS devices, the SPP is locked so it is only usable for MFi license holders.
+Their implementation is called iAP2.

 WICED Bluetooth Designer